davisRoman/git_dag/intro_to_the_dag.md

 > If you let this happen, it won't be a good day for you!

-- Therefore, it should be kept in prestine condition much all the time however simple cleanup is allowed.
-So go ahead and remove the space in helloworld.java so that it looks like the following:
+- Therefore, you need to `KEEP` the master branch in a prestine condition pretty much all the time however simple cleanup is generally allowed but in practice, this varies between organizations.

+- So go ahead and remove the space in helloworld.java so that it looks like the following:

 ```
 public class helloworld{